Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Discussions

-In Section \ref{sec-lev}, we define leverage effect as the quadratic covariance between $X$ and its volatility process $\sigma^2$, while there are some alternative definitions used in the existing literature.
-We will discuss these different definitions and their estimation.
-After that, we provide some possible applications by using our established theory.
+In Section \ref{sec-lev}, we define the leverage effect as the quadratic covariance between $X$ and its volatility process $\sigma^2$, while several alternative definitions have been used in the existing literature.
+We discuss these definitions and their estimation.
+We then summarize the effect of jumps on the estimation of the leverage effect and volatility of volatility.